Other Project Funding Resources

 Research initiatives should review opportunities available by LUROP and the Office of Research Services.

-- The Institute of Environmental Sustainability Undergraduate Research Fellowship program is designed to bring innovative research opportunities to students at Loyola University Chicago.
+- The School of Environmental Sustainability Undergraduate Research Fellowship program is designed to bring innovative research opportunities to students at Loyola University Chicago.
 The focus of the program is for students to conduct interdisciplinary research on issues related to unsustainable natural resource uses in the greater Chicago land region.

 - The Carbon Fellowship program (LUROP) offers a full two-year, interdisciplinary research opportunity for undergraduate students majoring in Biology, Bioinformatics, Chemistry, Computer Science, Environmental Science, Mathematics, Neuroscience, Physics or Statistics.